c-jaenicke/bash-things/README.md

 # bash-things

-An assortment of bash things
+An assortment of bash scripts.